PetoMPP/tool-lists-maker/README.md

-adjust the script for files in subfolders removing duplicates add a switch for looking for files in rootdir or for files in subdirs, or get all files from the dir and subdirs adding a gui/a local webpage service executing a query for making the list in tdm executing a query for inserting the tools in tool list in tdm
+adjust the script for files in subfolders removing duplicates add a switch for looking for files in rootdir or for files in subdirs, or get all files from the dir and subdirs adding a gui/a local webpage service (Django) executing a query for making the list in tdm executing a query for inserting the tools in tool list in tdm